Large Black

-The Large Black pig is a British breed of domestic pig.
+The Large Black is a British breed of domestic pig.
 It is the only British pig that is entirely black.
 It was created in the last years of the nineteenth century by merging the black pig populations of Devon and Cornwall in the south-west with those of Essex, Suffolk and Kent in the south-east.
 It is hardy, docile and prolific; it forages well and is suitable for extensive farming, but not well suited to intensive management.

 It was a successful breed in the early twentieth century and was exported to many areas of the world.
 Population numbers declined after the Second World War, when the Howitt Report discouraged rearing of all but three pig breeds suitable for intensive pig farming.
 By the 1960s the breed was almost extinct.
 Although numbers have since risen, it is still an endangered breed.

 History

 The Large Black resulted from the amalgamation of black pigs from two geographically separate areas, Devon and Cornwall in the south-west of England, and Essex, Suffolk and Kent in the east.
 The pigs from eastern England, mainly Essex, were influenced by importations from China in the late 18th century, while those from Devon and Cornwall were probably more closely related to the pigs in mainland Europe, particularly France.
 The Devon pigs were originally selected for "the length of their bodies, ears, noses, tail and hair, the longer the better, without reference to quality or substance", but selective breeding brought improvements to the breed, and by 1850 the type was small-boned and thick-bodied, with good conformation and constitution.
 Alternative origins proposed for the black colour of the breed are black Guinea hogs imported from Africa (similar to the Guinea Hog of the US) or from Neapolitan pigs.

 During the late nineteenth century, the Large Black grew in popularity.
 A breed association, the Large Black Pig Society, was formed in 1898 or 1899, in Ipswich, Suffolk.
 A trademark, consisting of the letters LBP within a shield, was registered in 1902.

 The Herd Book of Large Black Pigs was first published in 1899.
 In it the black pigs of Devon and Cornwall were combined under one name with the remnants of the smaller Black Essex, Black Suffolk or Small Black, and other black East Anglian breeds whose numbers had fallen below sustainable levels.
 There were considerable variations between the types in the two areas, but breeding stock was exchanged between them and by 1913 "general uniformity" had been achieved.